i-am-shreya/Automatic-group-affect-analysis-in-images-via-visual-attribute-and-feature-networks/README.md

 ## Demo:
 - Demo video is available <a href="https://youtu.be/lkQuCgqhiRw">here</a>.
-- You can run your own video using demo.py. demo.py uses MTCNN library.
-Please download corresponding models from <a href="https://github.com/xiangrufan/keras-mtcnn">here</a>.

 ## Requirements:
 - We use keras (<a href="https://github.com/keras-team/keras">link</a>) with tensorflow backend to train our models.